Healthy Homes Assessment Oriental Bay

 Insulation needs to meet the R-values that are appropriate for your region.

-The "R" is a symbol for thermal resistance, and is a gauge of how well insulation resists heat flow.
-The higher the R-value, the more effective the insulation.
+The "R" stands for thermal resistance, and is a measure of how well insulation resists heat flow.
+The more R-value is higher, the more effective the insulation.

-• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 in the underfloor, 1.3
+• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9, underfloor R 1.3

-• Zone 2 – the remainder of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3
+• Zone 2 – The rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3

 Check out the complete details of this Healthy Homes insulation standard.